-- ✓ Pupils with SEND are included in all consultation groups. - ✓ Additional provision is developed in light of pupil need e.g. 'Draw and Talk'. - ✓ The Pastoral Team, including trained Thrive practioners, support pupils. - ✓ Individual support is responsive to the views of the pupil - pupils are involved in personal plans, rewards, sanctions etc. - ✓ Pupils are supported in person centred planning and target and outcome setting, guided by a key worker. - ✓ Advocacy is available to ensure the pupil's voice is always heard from outside agencies if required e.g. Barnardos. - ✓ Learning Passports and other documents are presented in a format that is accessible to the pupil.
+Whole school approaches The universal offer to all children and YP.
+Additional, targeted support and provision Specialist, individualised support and provision ✓ The views and opinions of all pupils are valued. ✓ Pupil voice is represented in all areas of school life. ✓ Pupil voice is heard through: School Parliament Questionnaires Consultations Pupil conferencing Annual 360° Survey Regular class discussion and PSHE activities "All about me" activities when the children first start school or nursery.
+Two page profile which incorporate children's voice ✓ Pupils with SEND are included in all consultation groups. ✓ Additional provision is developed in light of pupil need ✓ The Pastoral Team, including trained Thrive practitioners, support pupils. ✓ Individual support is responsive to the views of the pupil - pupils are involved in personal plans, rewards, sanctions etc. ✓ Pupils are supported in person centred planning and target and outcome setting, guided by a key person. ✓ Advocacy is available to ensure the pupil's voice is always heard from outside agencies if required ✓ ILP Target documents are presented in a format that is accessible to the pupil.